FluentValidation/FluentValidation/docs/_doc/aspnet/core.md

 Install-Package FluentValidation.AspNetCore
 ```

-Once installed, you'll need to configure FluentValidation in your app's Startup class by calling the `AddFluentValidation` extension method inside the `ConfigureServices` method (which requires a `using FluentValidation.AspNetCore` at the top of the file)
+Once installed, you'll need to configure FluentValidation in your app's Startup class by calling the `AddFluentValidation` extension method inside the `ConfigureServices` method (which requires a `using FluentValidation.AspNetCore`).
+This method must be called directly after calling `AddMvc`.

 ```csharp